iCloud Frequently Asked Questions (for UK Users)

 Q. What does the "basic" iCloud service give me?

-A. When you sign up you will get the following:- A me.com email address (or you can continue to use your old one)
+A. When you sign up you will get the following:- An icloud.com email address (or you can continue to use your old one)

-- 5GB storage (separate to your music, apps, books or photo stream which are all stored for free)
+- 5GB storage (separate to your purchased music, apps, books which are all stored for free)

-- Photo Stream - includes the last 1000 pictures you have taken
+- Photos - includes the last 1000 pictures you have taken

 - Your content, on all your devices.
 Your iCloud data including documents of specific applications will be accessible from your iPad, iPhone, iPod touch, Mac or PC